graam-api/graam-api.github.io/pages/sms/overview.md

 ---
-title: Send and Receive SMS with Smartcontact
+title: Send and Receive SMS with Graam
 ---

 ## SMS API

-You can use Smartcontact to send SMS to your client programmatically.
-All the SMS sent will be logged and can be seen from your Smartcontact account (see below).
+You can use Graam to send SMS to your client programmatically.
+All the SMS sent will be logged and can be seen from your Graam account (see below).

-#### Send SMS with Smartcontact SDK:
+#### Send SMS with Graam SDK:
-Click here to see example of how to use Smartcontact PHP SDK to send SMS: [Graam PHP SDK](/pages/enterprise-api/graam-php-sdk)
+Click here to see example of how to use Graam PHP SDK to send SMS: [Graam PHP SDK](/pages/enterprise-api/graam-php-sdk)

 ## Get the list of send and received SMS

-Login to your Smartcontact account.
+Login to your Graam account.
 Click on "SMS" menu on the left to have access to the list of SMS sent and received.

 ![SMS Sent](/images/sms-sent.png)